catapam/coffe-hub/README.md

 - **Permissions and Access**
   Staff and admin permissions are carefully segmented to ensure secure and appropriate access to features.
 Staff users have restricted access compared to admins.

+- **Stripe link from order**
+  When checking the order view from admin/intraney panel, users can click on the payment ID and get redirected directly to the payment page on Stripe, access to Stripe dashboard is needed to continue from there, but the navigation is facilitated with the direct link.

 ### Developer/Tester Features

 - **Cookie Consent Reset**